FuelLabs/sway-standards/standards/src9-metadata-keys/README.md

 ## Attributes

-The `attr` prefix SHALL be used for any attributes associated with a singular token.
+The `attr` prefix SHALL be used for any attributes associated with a singular asset.

 Any attribute metadata keys SHALL follow the following syntax `attr:type` where:
 - The `attr` keyword must be prepended to denote this is an attribute